-If you are looking for something extra special, make the return journey at night and watch the beautiful LED light display on the guardrail of the bridge come to life.
-As an added bonus, no entrance fee is required to cross the bridge!
+If you are looking for something extra special, make the return journey to Seonimgyo Bridge at night and watch the beautiful LED light display on the guardrail of the bridge come to life.
+As an added bonus, no entrance fee is required to cross the bridge.

 8. Sangumburi Crater

-Sangumburi crater boasts an impressive circumference of 2 km!
-No wonder it is a National Monument!
+Sangumburi crater boasts an impressive circumference of 2 km.
+No wonder it is a National Monument.
 The extinct volcanic crater is filled with lush plant life.

 You can expect to find the likes of red-thorn trees and Magnolia trees as well as Ondaerim vegetation.
-The wide variety of vegetation makes the crater a popular spot for researchers as well!
+The wide variety of vegetation makes the Sangumburi crater a popular spot for researchers as well.

-Alas, it is tough to get a great shot due to how round it is – part of it is always in the shadows.
-It would be great to get an aerial shot here – perfect for a drone but do ask permission!
+Alas, it is tough to get a great shot of Sangumburi Crater due to how round it is – part of it is always in the shadows.
+It would be great to get an aerial shot here – perfect for a drone but do ask permission.

 9. Manjanggul Cave

 If you have time, be sure to also visit the Manjanggul Cave Museum which is full of interesting exhibitions and information boards.
 Take note that if you intend on spending time in the cave, you should probably visit the toilets before as there are no facilities for use once inside.